genesiscommunitysuccess/docs/docs/platform-reference/external-systems/external-systems.md

 Note that Genesis has a pre-built FIX module, which has all the Quick FIX libraries.
 It also gives you a default outbound streamer that is set up to listen to the FIX_IN table in the database.

 ### FIX Xlator
-The FIX Xlator is a plugin for the streamer and streamer client, to bring in type safe handling of FIX messages.
+The FIX Xlator is a plugin for the streamer and streamer client, to bring in type-safe handling of FIX messages.
 Follow this link to know more about [FIX Xlator](/platform-reference/external-systems/fix-xlator)